encoredev/encore/CONTRIBUTING.md

 Below is a technical walkthrough of developing the `encore` command for contributing code to the Encore project.
 Head over to the community section for [more ways to contribute](https://encore.dev/docs/community/contribute)!

+## GitHub Codespaces / VS Code Remote Containers
+The easiest way to get started with developing Encore is using GitHub Codespaces.
+Simply open this repository in a new Codespace and your development environment will be set up with everything preconfigured for building the `encore` CLI and running applications with it.

+This also works just as well with [VS Code's Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).

 ## Building the encore command from source
 To build from source, simply run `go build ./cli/cmd/encore`.